 A Few Good Credit Cards That Offer Rewards

 Citi and American Airlines offer this co-branded rewards card that features airline miles plus plenty of other travel benefits.
 New cardholders earn 30,000 miles after spending just $1,000 within the first three months of opening their account, as well as earning one mile per dollar spent.
 Double miles are earned for purchases from American Airlines.
 Cardholders also receive priority boarding, a 25% discount on in-flight purchases, and their first bag checked for free.
-There is a $95 annual fee for this card that is waived the first year, and a 3% foreign transaction fee.
+There is a $95 annual fee for this card that is waived the first year.

 This rewards card is like a Swiss Army Knife for travelers.
 Cardholders earn two points per dollar spent at restaurants and on travel expenses, and one point per dollar everywhere else.
 A third point is earned for travel booked through Chase’s Ultimate Rewards site.
 Once earned, Chase’s Ultimate Rewards points can be transferred to any of eight different airline and hotel programs, or to Amtrak Guest Rewards.
 Alternatively, points are worth 1.25 cents each when redeemed for travel booked through Chase’s site.
 The current sign-up bonus if 40,000 points after spending $3,000 within the first three months of opening an account.
 There is a $95 annual fee for this card that is waived the first year, and there are no foreign transaction fees.

 Capital One offers this entry-level rewards card that earns 1.25 of their miles per dollar spent on all purchases.
 Each of their miles is worth one cent as a statement credit towards any travel purchase.
 There is no annual fee for this card and no foreign transaction fees.
-Capital One also offers its Venture Rewards card that features double miles on all purchases, but this card has a $59 annual fee that is waived the first year.
+Capital One also offers its Venture Rewards card that features double miles on all purchases.

 At publishing time, Citi Platinum Select AAdvantage Visa Signature Card, Chase Sapphire Preferred and Capital One VentureOne Rewards are offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.